hanrattyjen/CV/README.md

 * Queens University Belfast 2001-2003 - N/a - Mathematics

 #### Any other qualifications
-* Belfast Met 2016 - 92% - Microsoft exam thing
+* Microsoft Technology Associate: HTML5 Application Development Fundamentals - June 2016

 ## Experience

 * Co-organiser and sometimes coach of Django Girls Belfast.
 This has been a hugely rewarding experience and I've met loads of really cool people out of it.

-**Company Name** (start_date to end_date)
-*Your job title*
-**Company Name** (start_date to end_date)
-*Your job title*
+**Pengin Ltd** Jan 2012 -Sept 2015
+*Finance Officer*
+* Preparing finances for quarterly and end of year processing, including VAT returns & PAYE.
+*	Manage financial data and produce management accounts and reports.

+**Happening Creative Communications** Jun 2008 -Aug 2010 *Events & Accounts Administrator*
+*	Preparing finances for quarterly and end of year processing, including VAT returns & PAYE.
+*	Providing event finance support, payment processing and managing budgets.
+*	Website, delegate and sponsor management.

+**Waterfront Hall Belfast** Sept 2006 -Sept 2011 *Front of House*
+*	Experience dealing with members of the public at large scale events, and demonstrating excellent communication skills.

+**Macmillan Cancer Support** Sept 2006 - Jan 2008
+*Office Manager*
+* Use of content management system to maintain project data, manage income and maintain donor information in a data sensitive manner.
+* Use of content management system to maintain project data, manage income and maintain donor information in a data sensitive manner.

-#### What I got out of Makers Academy
+#### What I have gotten out of Makers Academy
 * Focus
   I was self-taught pre-Makers.
 I had been learning for almost a year before I started, using a mixture of online resources such as Treehouse, Pluralsight, Code Academy, Khan Academy, and tech books.
 I found however that the more I learned, the more I could see how much there actually was out there and I got suckered into going too many directions, not really knowing the best path to follow.
 Of course I know that there is no set *best* path to follow, but Makers did enable me to refine my learning and to provide the best possible way for me to continue post-course on my own.
 * New relationships
   I've met so many new people from MA.
 Pre-course, I assumed that because I was a remote student, this would be quite a solitary experience.
 But I was incredibly wrong.
-The use of Extreme Programming meant that we were assigned a new pair partner every single day.
+The use of XP meant that we were assigned a new pair partner every single day.
 This was quite a daunting thought at the start of the course but it is something that I really got a lot out of and I think it helped progress our learning a lot more than if we were on our own.
 * Skills
   Got lots of new mad skills.
 By the end of week 6, my group of 4 people had built an airBnb clone using Ruby and Sinatra, all fully-tested and working and looking good.
 This has increased my confidence so much.
-Now that I know what can be done in only a few days, I'm so excited to see what I can acheive in the next 6 weeks, 6 months and 6 years.
-This is just the beginning of the next stage of my life and it's really feckin exciting.
+Now that I know what can be done in only a few days, I'm so excited to see what I can achieve in the next 6 weeks, 6 months and 6 years.